marc-chatroux-elmarcofr38/Imbriqua_Structure_Loader/README.md

 ## Reference

 All resource and files for OMG consortium can be found in the folder "resource" of this repository.
-It contain actual and previus version of BPMN™, MOF™ and UML® specification.
+It contain actual and previus version of BPMN™, DD™, MOF™, OCL™, UML® and XMI® specification.

 ## Copyright